 The City should review its position regarding the potential annexation of the two park areas, either seeking annexation or removal of the territory from the sphere of influence.
-The City should consider directly supporting appropriate annexations in the Denmark Street, Four Corners, and Harrington Drive areas.
+The City should consider directly supporting appropriate annexations in the Denmark Street, Four Corners, and Harrington Road areas.
 Potential actions could include annexation proposals made directly by the City, preparation of a specific area plan, and subsequent annexation of the Four Corners area.

-The City is encouraged to work with the landowner to affect an annexation of the Train Town island.
-The City can also apply to LAFCO to annex the Train Town island under the island annexation provisions in Cortes- Knox-Hertzberg, in tandem with the Master Property Tax Exchange Agreement in place in Sonoma County, to cause the annexation absent property owner support.
+The City should not hesitate to apply to LAFCO to annex the Train Town unincorporated island.
+The City could request the annexation under the island annexation provisions in Cortes- Knox-Hertzberg, in tandem with the Master Property Tax Exchange Agreement in place in Sonoma County, to cause the annexation absent property owner support.

-3.POPULATION PROJECTIONS
+3: POPULATION PROJECTIONS